wli24985/pizzeria/README.md

 Valid pizza sizes: "SMALL", "MEDIUM", "LARGE"

 ## Requirements:
+The current url for the service on AWS ECS is: http://13.58.25.163:8080/pizzaria/ This IP address could change.
+Please refer to this documenet for the latest IP address.

 The `REST` service must expose the `/pizzaria/` endpoint, which allows for managing the collection of pizzaria pizza order records in the following way:

 POST request to `/pizzaria/`: